 Prioritization

 The base HTTP/3 specification doesn't define prioritization itself.
-The HTTP/2 approach to prioritization has been deemed too complicated and is deprecated by the latest revision of the HTTP/2 specification RFC 9113.
-A simpler alternative, the Extensible Prioritization Scheme for HTTP (RFC 9218), has been published separately, which can be used in both HTTP/2 and HTTP/3.
+The HTTP/2 approach to prioritization has been deemed too complicated and is deprecated by the latest revision of the HTTP/2 specification RFC 9113arrow-up-right.
+A simpler alternative, the Extensible Prioritization Scheme for HTTP (RFC 9218arrow-up-right), has been published separately, which can be used in both HTTP/2 and HTTP/3.

 Last updated